MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Experiments

-The results for lab test imputation are listed in Table \ref{tab:lab}.
-The results in Table \ref{tab:lab} show MedGCN can significantly perform better than all the baselines.
-Comparing the performance of MedGCN-Lab and MedGCN, we can also validate the efficacy of the cross regularization.
-From Table \ref{tab:medcine} and \ref{tab:lab}, although the test encounters and their connections are removed from MedGraph in the training process, the inductive MedGCN implemented according to \ref{eq:heteroGCN} can also have good performances for both medication recommendation and lab test imputation.
+} We also repeated the training and test processes 5 times with different initializations for all the methods, and recorded the results of lab test imputation in the form of $avg. \pm std.$ in Table \ref{tab:lab} and \ref{tab:lab_mimic} for NMEDW and MIMIC-III, respectively.
+The results show MedGCN can significantly perform better than all other methods ($p<0.05$ with t-test), and MedGCN-ind and MedGCN-Lab both perform better than the other baselines.
+Comparing the performance of MedGCN-Lab and MedGCN, we again validate the efficacy of the cross regularization.
+Although MedGCN-ind is not comparable to MedGCN and MedGCN-Lab {on NMEDW} for lab test imputation, it can outperform the other baselines and provide acceptable results.